Fujifilm X-T10 vs X100F

-Both the X-T10 and the X100F have been discontinued, but can regularly be found used on eBay.
+Both the X-T10 and the X100F have been discontinued, but can regularly be found used on ebay.
 The X-T10 was replaced by the Fujifilm X-T20, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Fujifilm X100F Manual.
+Further information on the features and operation of the X-T10 and X100F can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Fujifilm X100F Manual.

 So what is the bottom line?
 Is the Fujifilm X-T10 better than the Fujifilm X100F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.